 What private rights exist for health data?

-Uniquely, the privacy rule gives the right to patients to receive a notice of privacy practices (NPP).
+Uniquely, the privacy rule gives patients the right to receive a notice of privacy practices (NPP).
 Correspondingly, the document defines how healthcare providers protect patient privacy.
-Above all, it focuses on individual privacy issues and concerns, prompting users to open discussions with health plans and health care providers to use their privacy rights.
+Above all, it focuses on individual privacy issues and concerns, prompting users to open discussions with health plans and healthcare providers to use their privacy rights.

 What is the HIPAA Omnibus Rule?

-Notwithstanding, the HIPAA Omnibus Rule clarifies and updates several of the previous definitions and covers many more organizations and individuals.
-Then again, this rule updates the breach notification rules and prohibits the use of genetic information for purposes of underwriting insurance policies.
+Notwithstanding, the HIPAA Omnibus Rule clarifies and updates several previous definitions and covers many more organizations and individuals.
+Then again, this rule updates the breach notification rules and prohibits using genetic information for underwriting insurance policies.

 HIPAA final omnibus rule: The HIPAA omnibus rule makes an additional requirement for covered entities and business associates affected by HIPAA.